-Sarah K. Benning is an American fiber artist with a nomadic studio practice (primarily splitting her time between the U.S. and Spain).
+Sarah K. Benning is an American fiber artist with a home base in Keene, New Hampshire.
 Originally from Baltimore, she attended the School of the Art Institute of Chicago and received her BFA in Fiber and Material Studies.
 Shortly after graduating in 2013, Sarah discovered her love for embroidery almost by accident and the hobby quickly turned into her full-time career.
 Sarah primarily works from home in New Hampshire, though embroidery workshops, markets, and exhibitions take her out on the road quite often.

 Though Sarah's formal training and background are in the fine arts, she is self-taught in the craft of embroidery.
 She approaches each piece primarily as an illustration, often abandoning traditional stitches and techniques in favor of bold shapes, playful patterns, and contemporary subject matter.
 Her emphasis on drawing, composition, and color choice keeps her work fresh and vibrant.